rawilk/laravel-stubs/README.md

 - none of the model attributes are guarded
 - use return type hints where possible
 - most docblocks have been removed
-- `final` has been added to most classes
 - `declare(strict_types=1);` added to most files

 ## Installation